Lincoln Tech: History

-The founder and first president of Lincoln was J. Warren Davies.
-The first Lincoln Technical Institute was established in 1946 in Newark, New Jersey, to serve World War II veterans returning from overseas.
-At Lincoln, these veterans found training programs to help them learn career-specific skills, and transition into civilian careers in installation and servicing of air conditioning and refrigeration equipment.
-Automotive courses were added in 1948.
-Lincoln established traveling schools to offer NAPA-certified training, which certified over 11,000 mechanics between 1955 and 1965.
+Lincoln Technical Institute was established in 1946 in Newark, New Jersey.
+The school's founder and first president, J. Warren Davies -- a decorated Army Captain and entrepreneur -- wanted to serve World War II veterans returning from overseas.
+At Lincoln, these veterans found training programs to help them learn career-specific skills, and transition into civilian careers in diesel engine repair and installation and servicing of air conditioning and heating system (HVAC) equipment.

 In 1969, Ryder acquired Lincoln Technical Institute and two other technical schools with campuses in Illinois, Pennsylvania, and New Jersey.
+In 1975, Lincoln Technical re-incorporated and acquired the locations sold to Ryder as well as six other campuses.